 Although this invention helped to increase production, it also created some problems.

 The threads were now much finer and more delicate, and they broke easily.
-In addition, the shuttles often became tangled in the threads, causing them to break even more easily.
+In addition, the shuttles often became tangled in the threads, which also caused them to break.

 Later versions of the machine could spin even more threads.

 The water frame was another important invention.
-It was invented by Richard Arkwright in 1769, and it could spin thread much finer than the Spinning Jenny.
+It was created by Richard Arkwright in 1769, and it could spin thread much finer than the spinning jenny.

 The water frame also increased the speed of spinning, which was a crucial factor in its success.